HaliteAnn/BrewBot/README.md

 # BrewBot
-A bot for Baldwin's Brew on Flight Rising that you can leave running while you're at work.
+A bot for Baldwin's Brew on Flight Rising.

 ## Using BrewBot